Braeanne Oribello

 Why is this important for Blend?

-a majority of Blend's products currently live within the lenders' platform.
+As a B2B2C, a majority of Blend's products currently live within the lenders' platform.
 With retargeting consumers, we also wanted to learn about how we could create touch points with the consumer, across Blend's different services, beyond the lenders' platform.

 I utilized sketches to test information hierarchy, leading us to develop a format that allows the consumer to move through each step in isolation for reduced cognitive load.